 Porcini mushroom contains high crude protein, carbohydrates, soluble and insoluble dietary fiber and low crude fat contents.
 Which decreases the starch degradation and reduces sugars released during digestion thus modulate glycemic index.
 Therefore the addition of mushroom in diet lowering the potential glycaemic response and improving antioxidant capacity (11).

 Polysaccharides, polysaccharopeptides, proteins, glycoproteins, proteins (lectin) phenolic and flavonoid found in porcini mushroom slows the proliferation and growth of various tumor cells (12).
 Therefore porcini mushroom can act as an antineoplastic agent and possesses the anticancer potential and may provide a safe therapeutic strategy for people who have been suffering from different cancer (13).

-Porcini mushroom contains chitin-binding lectins which inhibit the in vitro virus replication and can be used as a treatment after the virus infection.
+Porcini mushroom contains chitin-binding lectins that inhibit the in vitro virus replication and can be used as a treatment after the virus infection.
 Thus porcini mushroom may be helpful against Herpes simplex virus type 1 (HSV-1) (14).